HDD installation methodology; cleaning the bore - Part 2

 If you observe large amounts of semi solid cuttings being displaced, it is evident there is a cuttings bed which was not cleaned during the reaming phase.

 The resistance this causes may be overcome by the power of the drill.
-The risks associated with doing things this way; could impact the integrity of the bore, or the asset being installed, including frac out, tension on the pipe greater than the rated loading causing stretched, snapped or stuck pipe.
+The risks associated with doing things this way could impact the integrity of the bore or the asset being installed, including frac out and tension on the pipe greater than the rated loading, causing stretched, snapped, or stuck pipe.

-From design through to installing the pipe, each phase of the drilling process contributes to the success or otherwise of the next phase.
-There are a myriad of technical details and challenges to solve, and opportunities to improve the quality of the installation, and provide greater value for money to the asset owner.
+From the design to the installation of the pipe, each phase of the drilling process contributes to the success or otherwise of the next phase.
+There are a myriad of technical details and challenges to solve, as well as opportunities to improve the quality of the installation and provide greater value for money to the asset owner.

-We work closely with councils, engineers and contractors on all stages of the design and installation process.
+We work closely with councils, engineers, and contractors on all stages of the design and installation process.
 If you would like to talk through any stage of your HDD installation process, our team is here to help.
-Whether it’s project design, fluid design, the pilot phase, reaming, pipe pull or the whole process, give us a call.
-Our Australia team are available on 03 9068 5688, and New Zealand team on 07 849 2366.
+Whether it’s project designfluid designthe pilot phasereamingpipe pull, or the whole process, give us a call.
+Our Australia team is available on 03 9068 5688, and the New Zealand team on 07 849 2366.

 Clay Adams